insilichem/garleek/docs/tutorials.rst

 - ``--mm`` lists the MM engine in use.
 Only TINKER is supported now, so you can omit it.

-- ``--ff`` specifies the forcefield to be used by TINKER.
+- ``--ff`` specifies the force field to be used by TINKER.
 The file will be found following 3 strategies:

     1. If the value is the path to a file, use it.
-This way you can use ``mycustomforcefield.prm`` or ``mycustomparameters.key``.
+This way you can use ``mycustomforce field.prm`` or ``mycustomparameters.key``.
 Both TINKER PRM and KEY files are supported.
     2. If no file is found with that path, try to find it under ``garleek/data/prm``.
 This allows you to use ``mm3.prm`` even if it's not present in the working directory.
     3. Try again by adding the ``.prm`` extension.
 This allows you to use simply ``mm3``.

 - ``--types`` must be a file listing the correspondences between the atom types originally specified in the Gaussian input file, and those expected by Tinker.
-Since GaussView (or your favourite software) generated the types for UFF and we want to use MM3, the dictionary specified is ``uff_to_mmff``, which is included in Garleek and available in ``garleek/data/atom_types``.
+Since GaussView (or your favorite software) generated the types for UFF and we want to use MM3, the dictionary specified is ``uff_to_mmff``, which is included in Garleek and available in ``garleek/data/atom_types``.
 This option admits two types of values:

     1. A valid path to a file
     2. A filename under ``garleek/data/atom_types``.